stevenkword/WP-Present/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Create elegant slide presentations with the the power of WordPress and the beauty of reveal.js
+Create beautiful slide presentations with the the power of WordPress and the elegance of reveal.js

 Demo comming soon to http://wppresent.org

-A big shout out to Hakim El Hattab of reveal.js
+A big shout out to Hakim El Hattab of reveal.js, http://hakim.se

 == Installation ==
 1. Upload "/wp-present" to the "/wp-content/plugins/" directory.